-We have audited the accompanying financial statements of Heritage Toronto (the "Organization"), which comprise the statement of financial position as at December 31, 2019, and the statement of operations and changes in fund balances - unrestricted fund, statement of operations and changes in fund balances - internally restricted funds, statement of operations and fund balances - internally restricted funds, statement of operations and fund balances - externally restricted funds, and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Heritage Toronto (the "Organization"), which comprise the statement of financial position as at December 31, 2020, and the statement of operations and changes in fund balances - unrestricted fund, statement of operations and changes in fund balances - internally restricted funds, statement of operations and changes in fund balances - unrestricted fund, statement of operations and fund balances - internally restricted funds, statement of operations and fund balances - internally restricted funds, statement of operations and fund balances - externally restricted funds, and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at December 31, 2019 and results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards for government not-for-profit organizations.
+In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at December 31, 2020 and results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards for government not-for-profit organizations.